mallardduck/blade-lucide-icons/README.md

 <img src="{{ asset('vendor/blade-lucide-icons/cloud-moon.svg') }}" width="10" height="10"/>
 ```

+## Contributing

+Contributions are welcome!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for development setup and guidelines.

 ## Changelog

 Check out the [CHANGELOG](CHANGELOG.md) in this repository for all the recent changes.